coinbase/cdp-agentkit/README.md

  information provided in connection with the software.
 The risk of loss through use of the software can be substantial, and you assume any and all risks of loss and liability.
-The software may produce output that is inaccurate, incorrect, unpredictable or undesirable, and it is the user’s exclusive responsibility to evaluate the output and the use-case and determine whether it is appropriate.
+The software may produce output that is inaccurate, incorrect, unpredictable or undesirable, and it is the user's exclusive responsibility to evaluate the output and the use-case and determine whether it is appropriate.
 The right to use the software is contingent on your agreement to the [CDP Terms of Service](https://www.coinbase.com/legal/developer-platform/terms-of-service) (except to the extent it conflicts with the Apache-2.0 license).